 To access Olo Care

-The recommended procedure to access Olo Care is to register at quebec.ca/magrossesse (available in 11 languages).
+The recommended way to access Olo Care is to register at quebec.ca/magrossesse (available in 11 languages).
+Health professionals could also refer you to Olo Care.

-If you have any questions, please contact us at 514-849-3656, or toll-free at 1-888-656-6372.
+Please contact us at 514-849-3656, or toll-free at 1-888-656-6372.

 To access Olo Care, you must: